Map Users to Groups

 and the username is unique across the organization, select DeviceUser IdentificationUser MappingSetup and Edit the

-allow the firewall to check if unique usernames collected from the
+the firewall to check if unique usernames collected from the LDAP

-LDAP server during group mapping match the users associated with
+server during group mapping match the users associated with a policy

-a policy and avoid overwriting the domain in your source profile.Before enabling this option, configure group mapping for the LDAP group that includes the User-IDs that the User-ID source (such as GlobalProtect or Captive Portal) collects.
-After you commit the changes, the User-ID source populates the User-IDs with usernames without domains.
+and avoid overwriting the domain in your source profile.Before enabling this option, configure group mapping for the LDAP group containing the User-ID source (such as GlobalProtect or Captive Portal) that collects the mappings.
+After you commit the changes, the User-ID source populates the usernames without domains.
 Only usernames collected during group mapping can be matched without a domain.
 If your User-ID sources send user information in multiple formats and you enable this option, verify that the attributes collected by the firewall have a unique prefix.
 To ensure users are identified correctly if you enable this option, all attributes for group mapping should be unique.
 If the username is not unique, the firewall logs an error in the Debug logs.

 Attribute you want to collect for user identification.